Darksiders (video game): Story

-Since the beginning of time, the kingdoms of Heaven and Hell have been at war.
-A mediator known as the Charred Council arose to maintain "the Balance" of order and stability.
-The Council created a warrior brotherhood, the Four Horsemen of the Apocalypse (War, Death, Strife, and Fury) to enforce their rules by punishing transgressors.
-Foreseeing that humans would become crucial to the Balance, the Council declared them a third kingdom, under their protection.
-Heaven and Hell agreed a truce and sealed it with the Seven Seals, to be broken only when the kingdom of Man had become strong enough to join the Endwar.
-Breaking the seals would bring about the Apocalypse, with the breaking of the final Seventh Seal calling the Four Horsemen to Earth.
+Since the beginning of time, Heaven and Hell have been at war.
+To preserve balance, a mediating force known as the Charred Council emerged, recruiting the Four Horsemen of the Apocalypse to enforce its will.
+Anticipating humanity's future significance, the Council declared them as a third kingdom under its protection.
+A truce between Heaven and Hell was sealed by the Seven Seals, which would only be broken when humanity was ready to join Endwar.
+The breaking of the final seal would summon the Four Horsemen and begin the Apocalypse.

-The Horseman of War (Liam O'Brien) arrives on present-day Earth, where the Endwar appears to have begun: armies of angels and demons are engaged in battle, with mankind caught in the middle.
-Confronting the archangel Abaddon (Troy Baker) of Heaven's army, War is surprised to learn that the Seventh Seal has not been broken and the other Horsemen were not summoned.
-Abaddon is killed by the gigantic demon Straga (Troy Baker).
-War battles Straga and gains the upper hand, but mysteriously loses his strength mid-battle.
-He is saved from death by the Charred Council (Fred Tatasciore), who accuses War of siding with Hell and causing the Apocalypse prematurely.
-War demands a chance to find the real culprits; the Council agrees, but War is stripped of his powers and bound to a Council servant, the Watcher (Mark Hamill), who is enabled to kill him if he disobeys.
-War returns to a ruined Earth, where a century has passed since "the Destroyer" annihilated humanity and defeated the forces of Heaven.
-The stranded remnants of the angelic army have formed a resistance force called the Hellguard, led by Uriel (Moon Bloodgood).
+The Horseman of War (voiced by Liam O'Brien) arrives on present-day Earth amid the outbreak of the Endwar between angels and demons while humanity is caught in the crossfire.
+He confronts the archangel Abaddon (voiced by Troy Baker), only to discover that the Seventh Seal remains intact and the other Horsemen have not been summoned.
+During the battle, Abaddon is slain by the colossal demon Straga (also voiced by Troy Baker).
+War almost defeats Straga but mysteriously loses his strength and falls under the judgement of the Charred Council (voiced by Fred Tatasciore), who accuse him of prematurely triggering the Apocalypse.
+Granted permission to uncover the true culprits, War is stripped of his powers and bound to the Watcher (voiced by Mark Hamill), a Council servant empowered to execute him for disobedience.
+He returns to a ruined Earth, where a century has passed since "the Destroyer" annihilated humanity and defeated the forces of Heaven.
+The stranded remnants of the angelic army have formed a resistance force called the Hellguard, led by Uriel (voiced by Moon Bloodgood).